sht/fox9/README.md

 ## License

-This project is private and not licensed for public use or distribution.
+There is no license!
+This project is so private, even the foxes don’t know about it.
+But honestly, if you want to use or reuse anything here, go wild—just don’t blame me if your code starts acting foxy.